 Yes, Huskies like water, they usually love playing and swimming in the water.
 They are natural swimmers with a thick double coat that helps them stay warm.

-A dog’s preference for swimming depends on the individual dog, but some breeds do tend to like water than others.
-Huskies – while happy to play in the water – generally do not care for deep water or swimming.
+A dog’s preference for swimming depends on the individual dog, but some breeds like water more than others.

 Do Huskies Like Water?

 Many owners bring their husky to the beach or lake for a fun day of swimming and play.

 Huskies also enjoy taking baths and often will try to jump in the tub when it’s time for a bath!

 Huskies have been known to dig out mud puddles and splash around in them, so make sure you keep an eye out if you’re letting your husky play outdoors.

 He may appreciate some water fun more than you think.